Levviata/Levviatas-Optimization-Pack/README.md

 ### **Quality of Life or Gameplay**
 **Quality of Life Mods:**
 - **[Raw Mouse Input](https://modrinth.com/mod/raw-mouse-input-blessed-edition):**
-  - Makes Minecraft use your mouse's raw input.
+  - Make Minecraft use your mouse's raw input.
 This might be a problem if your mouse is old, an office mouse, low dpi, etc. You can also adjust the mouse sensitive through Minecraft to around half (50%), and it will be about the same.
 - **[Had Enough Items](https://www.curseforge.com/minecraft/mc-mods/had-enough-items):**
   - Just Enough Items but for 1.12.2.
 Optimizes memory usage, load time, and how the GUI is rendered, mod is also actively maintained.